quakerpunk/gatsby-blog/content/blog/weekly-reading/volume-4.md

 > I received a version of this letter from a reader today.
 I asked him if he would rewrite it to take some specific identifying information out (to protect himself and his family), so I could publish it.
 He did, and so I share it with you.
 I think it’s very powerful...

-Man, do I see where this dude is coming from!
+Man, I see where this dude is coming from!

 - - -

 [The MLK quotes *they* won't use but you should know, a thread](https://threadreaderapp.com/thread/1351181163210137603.html)

-I visited the [Martin Luther King Jr. National Historic Site](https://www.nps.gov/malu/index.htm) several years ago and something that struck me is our sugar-coated view of Rev. King.
-Folks, the man was a radical.
+I visited the [Martin Luther King Jr. National Historic Site](https://www.nps.gov/malu/index.htm) several years ago.
+Something that struck me is our sugar-coated view of Rev. King.
+Folks, he was a radical.